-However, the rates of HIV/HBV coinfection vary according to geographic region and are highest in sub-Saharan Africa and Asia, where most transmission occurs perinatally.
+However, the rates of HIV/HBV coinfection vary according to geographic region and are highest in sub-Saharan Africa and Asia, where most transmission occurs perinatally and horizontally.
 In developed countries, laboratory markers of prior HBV infection are more common in men who have sex with men (MSM) and injection drug users [2-4].

 DIAGNOSIS OF CHRONIC HBV INFECTION

 HIV-infected patients should have routine testing for Hepatitis B virus (HBV) infection with hepatitis B surface antigen (HBsAg), total hepatitis B core antibody (anti-HBc), and hepatitis B surface antibody (anti-HBs) [5,6].
 The diagnosis of chronic hepatitis B is made the same way in HIV-infected patients as in HIV-seronegative patients .
 A detailed discussion on the diagnosis of HBV infection is found elsewhere and is summarized below.
 (See "Diagnosis of hepatitis B virus infection".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Puoti M, Airoldi M, Bruno R, et al. Hepatitis B virus co-infection in human immunodeficiency virus-infected subjects.
 AIDS Rev 2002; 4:27.